-Meaning and name origin
+Meaning and Name Origin

-Abraham \a-bra-ham, ab-raham\ as a boy's name is pronounced AY-bra-ham.
+Abraham \a-bra-ham, ab-raham\ as a boys' name is pronounced AY-bra-ham.
 It is of Hebrew origin, and the meaning of Abraham is "father of a multitude (of nations)".
 The Hebrew form is Avraham.
 Biblical: Abraham, celebrated for his great faith, was the ancestor-father of Israel and some of the Arabic peoples.
 He had a son named Isaac when he was 100 and his wife Sarah was 90.
 The name was used from the 16th century, and various early saints of the Eastern Roman Empire also bore this name.
 The name was popular while Abraham Lincoln was president and even after his assasination.

-Abraham is a very popular first name for males (#347 out of 1220, Top 28%) and also a very popular surname or last name for all people (#1557 out of 88799, Top 2%) (2000 U.S. Census).
+Abraham is a very popular first name for men (#347 out of 1220, Top 28%) and also a very popular last name for both adults and children (#1557 out of 88799, Top 2%).
+(2000 U.S. Census)

 Charted below is the birth name popularity of Abraham for boys.
 Abraham reached its top rank of #144 in the U.S. during 1900-1909, and is presently at #180.
 (2014 Birth Statistics)

 Displayed below is a comparison of the popularity of the boy name Abraham and related names.
 Abram (#377 last year), Ibrahim (#455) and Abe are the popular related forms of Abraham (#180 last year) listed in the Top 1000.
 These boy names reached the apex of their popularity during the years 1880-1889 and are somewhat less popular today, with the form Abe becoming less fashionable.
 Abram (#377), Ibrahim (#455) and Abraham (#180) are three of the more fashionable boy names here, with Abraham, Abram and Ibrahim having a revival in popularity.
 (2014 Birth Statistics)